 Following initial model runs we have attained an accuracy of 88.46% on the validation dataset.
-While this is promising, we want higher accuracy of class predictions before using the predictions in further statistical analyses of the camera trap dataset.
+While this is promising, we are working on obtaining higher accuracy of class predictions before using the predictions in further statistical analyses of the camera trap dataset.